jeka-dev/jeka/docs/adrs/01-cmdline-kbean-maker.md

 KBean names can be all lowercase, causing confusion with method names.
 Using `@KBeanName method1 method2 ...` might face conflict with [@file-arguments](https://picocli.info/#AtFiles)
-and require the *shift* key on some keyboards.
+and may require using *shift* key on some keyboards.

-However, a colon as `KBeanName: method1 method2 ...` doesn't need the `shift` key, despite being less noticeable.
+However, a colon as `KBeanName: method1 method2 ...` doesn't require to use `shift` key, despite being less noticeable.

 ## Decision
 Jeka adopts the colon notation for KBean.